 As a research, development and commercialization company, our operations have consumed substantial amounts of cash since inception.
 We currently have one late-stage product candidate, vamorolone for the treatment of Duchenne muscular dystrophy ("DMD"), in development, the outcome of which is highly uncertain.
 Our operations have used substantial amounts of cash since our inception and we continue to require significant amounts of cash for operating our business and to satisfy our obligations.
-As at February 28, 2021, we had cash and cash equivalents of CHF 8.4 million (unaudited).
-We currently project net cash outflows of approximately CHF 2.2 to 3.2 million per month over the coming months.
+As at April 27, 2021, we had cash and cash equivalents of CHF 11.7 million (unaudited).
+Our current net cash outflow is approximately CHF 2.2 to 3.2 million per month.
 We currently expect to run out of cash in the third quarter of 2021.
 We have based these estimates on assumptions that may change or prove to be inaccurate, and we could run out of cash sooner than we currently expect.

-Our projected cash runway assumes that we will be able to draw further tranches in the aggregate principal amount of at least CHF 12 million under our financing arrangement with Highbridge Tactical Credit Master Fund L.P., Grand Cayman, Cayman Islands ("Highbridge") providing for the issuance of senior secured notes exchangeable at the option of Highbridge (the "Highbridge Facility", see "THE COMPANY AND ITS BUSINESS-Additional information on our business-Material agreements-Financing Arrangements-Equity-linked financing arrangement with Highbridge" beginning on page 84 for further information).
+Our projected cash runway assumes that we will be able to draw further tranches in the aggregate principal amount of at least CHF 6 million under our financing arrangement with Highbridge Tactical Credit Master Fund L.P., Grand Cayman, Cayman Islands ("Highbridge") providing for the issuance of senior secured notes exchangeable at the option of Highbridge (the "Highbridge Facility", see "THE COMPANY AND ITS BUSINESS-Additional information on our business-Material agreements-Financing Arrangements-Equity-linked financing arrangement with Highbridge" beginning on page 81 for further information).
 If we are unable to draw down a sufficient amount of such tranches, we will run out of cash sooner than we currently expect (see also risk factor "We may be unable to receive additional funds under the Highbridge Facility.
 If we do not receive such additional funds, we will face imminent illiquidity within weeks or a few months and we may have to further restructure, cease operations or file for bank-ruptcy or insolvency.").